kwirke/fp-ts-kata/src/A - beginner/1 - Maybe/README.md

     const foo: (M: Applicative<F>) => <A, B>(fa: HKT<F, A>) => HKT<F, B>;
     ```

-    About the notation of `HKT<F, A>` we will talk later when we get to the definition of higher order types.
+    About the notation of `HKT<F, A>` we will talk later when we get to the definition of higher kinded types.
 3. Due to the fact that the type classes of a functor, monad, applicative, alternative, etc. obey algebraic laws, they can be expressed in terms of each other and reuse parts of their interfaces.